ha-ayoub/Calculatrice/README.md

 I built this scientific calculator as a way to mix my love for React with creating clean and user-friendly interfaces.
 It handles both basic arithmetic and advanced scientific operations (like powers, roots, trigonometry, and logarithms).

-The app is built with React, Vite, JavaScript, and CSS.
+The app is built with React, JavaScript, and CSS.

 ✨ Features